devopsyuva/terraform-deep-dive/T01-Terraform-architecture-workflow/03-workflow.md

   region = "us-east-1"
 }
 ```
-## Terraform Authentication against the provider
+### Terraform Authentication against the provider
-- Static credentials (No recommended by Terraform)
+- Static credentials (Not recommended by Terraform)
 - Environment variables
 - Shared credentials/configuration files

-# Format and Validate terraform files
+## Format and Validate terraform files
 - its recommended to use consistent formatting as per best practices.
 ```
 terraform fmt